Valetudo is an opinionated software solution for cloud-free vacuum robots installed on thousands of robots.

 Thus, in a brief moment of hubris, I thought to myself: “How hard can it be?”.

-Now, four years later, we’re here and I’m quite happy with how it turned out.
+Now, more than five years later, we’re here and I’m quite happy with how it turned out.

 Valetudo is licensed under the Apache-2.0 open-source license, because you need to be able to know what your smart devices are doing and also alter (some parts of) it without being dependent on some vendor and/or third party.
 The only way of truly achieving that is by being able to see and modify the code.